thesassway/thesassway.com/source/beginner/variable-naming.html.markdown

 date: 26 Jan 2014
 categories: beginner, guides
 author: Frank S
-summary: Learn how to keep variable names organized and modular.
+summary: Sass makes it easy to reuse common values with variables.
+But if you are not careful your variable names can spiral out of control.
+Frank S debuts his first article on The Sass Way with some helpful advice on naming your variables.
 ---

-# Variable Naming
+# Choosing great variable names

-Variables in Sass is a very powerful way to define values that get used in multiple places in your project.
-They allow you to make quick and easy changes from a central point without having to do cumbersome find and replace substitutions across multiple files and directories.
+Variables in Sass are a powerful way to define values in one place that can be reused in multiple places in your project.
+They allow you to make changes from a central point without needing to use find and replace across multiple files and directories.

-But... **Naming Things is Hard!**
+But... **Naming things is hard!**

-It is very easy for variable names to spiral out of control, and before you know it the benefit is lost because those variables are hard to recall and end up causing more frustration than benefit.
+If you're not careful, it's very easy for variable names to spiral out of control.
+Before you know it the benefit is lost because those variables are hard to recall and end up causing more frustration than benefit.

 However, by following some simple guidelines you can maintain control... and your sanity!

-## Function Over Description
+## Use semantic variable names

 Imagine for a moment that you client's primary brand color is red and you called that variable `$red`.
 Six months go by and the marketing department decides to re-brand the company